The Development of the Narcissist

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK

 Click HERE to buy electronic books (e-books) and video lectures (DVDs) about narcissists, psychopaths, and abuse in relationships

 Click HERE to buy the ENTIRE SERIES of sixteen electronic books (e-books) about narcissists, psychopaths, and abuse in relationships

-The (male) child must realise that his mother is "off-limits" to him sexually (and emotionally, or psychosexually) and that she "belongs" to his father (or to other males).
+The (male) child must realise that his mother is "off-limits" to him sexually (and emotionally, or psychosexually) and that she "belongs" to his father (or to other males) and is, therefore, unavailable.
 He must thereafter choose to imitate his father ("become a man") in order to win, in the future, someone like his mother.